-Experience the Aerospace and Defense Summit held on Tuesday and Wednesday, August 4 and 5 and visit the Aerospace and Defense Pavilion located on the Exhibit Floor.
+Attend the Aerospace and Defense Summit on August 2 and 3 and visit the Aerospace and Defense Pavilion on the exhibit floor.

 Learn how NI customers are addressing the entire life cycle of aerospace and defense systems using graphical system design tools to develop solutions ranging from software defined test systems to deployed real-time embedded systems for control, monitoring, and operation that reduce total program cost and lower program risk.